-- (a)providing labels for the horizontal and vertical axis(2)(b)completing the scale on the vertical axis(1)(c)plotting the results.(2)Between which two days was there the greatest increase in root length?(1) - 2.1.2Between which two days was there the greatest increase in root length?(1)2.1.3Which tissue is responsible for the increase in length of the radicle?(1) - A cross section of the radicle was made as indicated by line X-Y and examined - under a microscope.
+- (a) providing labels for the horizontal and vertical axis (b) completing the scale on the vertical axis (1) - (b) completing the scale on the vertical axis(c) plotting the results. - (c)plotting the results.(2)2.1.2Between which two days was there the greatest increase in root length?(1) - 2.1.3 Which tissue is responsible for the increase in length of the radicle?
+(1) - 2.2 A cross section of the radicle was made as indicated by line X-Y and examined under a microscope.